The-Salisbury-School/picklebitches-webdev/_posts/2022-11-18-welcome-to-pickle-bitches.md

 ---

 This is the first blog post of the `Pickle Bitches Official Website`, which means...
+It's time to learn how to make posts!

 ### New Posts
 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.